jeroni7100/rouvy-broadcaster/README.md

 # Readme

-Using [rouvy-memory-monitor](https://github.com/jeroni7100/rouvy-memory-monitor) to read and broadcast player state records.
+Using [rouvy-packet-monitor](https://github.com/jeroni7100/rouvy-packet-monitor) to read and broadcast player state records.

 This can be used as an add-on to [Pedal Games](https://pedalgames.online) to use power, cadence, speed, and distance from [Rouvy](https://rouvy.com) as input.

+## Prerequisites

+The app intercepts the UDP sent from the Rouvy game client to the Rouvy game server.

+You must make the following OS specific setup of your computer:

+### Windows
+You must install [Npcap](https://nmap.org/npcap/) with WinPcap compatibility on your PC.

+This will let the application capture network traffic (from next time you start it).

+### macOS

+Your user must have access rights to enable capture of network traffic.
+You can enable it with the following command in Terminal (it will give your user read access to the network devices /dev/bpf*):

+sudo chmod o+r /dev/bpf*
+This will let the application capture network traffic (from next time you start it).

 ## Use

-Download and run the compiled executable from Releases or run it from code.
+Windows: Download and run the compiled executable from Releases or run it from code.

 From code: